KelvinFkr2015/acme_processflow/source/installation.rst

     conda create -n workflow -c acme/label/nightly -c conda-forge -c uvcdat  -c lukasz processflow source activate workflow

-If you alreayd have an installation and want to upgrade:
+If you alreayd have an installation and want to upgrade, make sure you're in your environment and then run:

 .. code-block:: bash

     conda install -c acme -c conda-forge -c uvcdat  -c lukasz processflow

-Or upgrade from the nightly
+Or upgrade from the nightly:

 .. code-block:: bash